SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/software.md

 **SmartREST example**

 The static SmartREST template 116 is provided for devices to upload their installed software.
 It takes a dynamic length list of triples per software package as parameters.
-Each triple is interpreted as the name, version, and url property of an individual package.
+Each triple is interpreted as the name, version, and URL property of an individual package.

 `116,software_a,3.0.0,http://example.com/software_a,software_b,2.0.0,http://example.com/software_b`

 ### Changing installed software

 Within the **Software** tab users are able to select software to install, to update, and to uninstall for a device.
 After confirming, the desired software configuration is sent to the device as an operation.
-The operation format depends on the device's *c8y_SupportedOperations* fragment.
+The operation format depends on the device's ```c8y_SupportedOperations``` fragment.

 #### Software list

-If the device only supports the *c8y_SoftwareList* operation and the *c8y_SupportedOperations* fragment does not contain *c8y_SoftwareUpdate*, a *c8y_SoftwareList* operation is sent to the device.
-This operation contains a very similar *c8y_SoftwareList* fragment to the one that is already present in the device’s own managed object.
-The *c8y_SoftwareList operation* always contains the entire list of software that should be installed on the device.
+If the device only supports the ```c8y_SoftwareList``` operation and the ```c8y_SupportedOperations``` fragment does not contain ```c8y_SoftwareUpdate```, a ```c8y_SoftwareList``` operation is sent to the device.
+This operation contains a very similar ```c8y_SoftwareList``` fragment to the one that is already present in the device’s own managed object.
+The ```c8y_SoftwareList operation``` always contains the entire list of software that should be installed on the device.
 Exactly the packages in the list should be installed.
 Any installed packages not contained in the list should be removed.

 <table>
 <tbody>